DenisGorbachev/fastask-docs/src/TimeManagement.md

 Zenbox prevents procrastination by setting a time limit for each task.
 If you don't complete the task on time, Zenbox pushes it back into the queue & switches to the next task.
 You are motivated to produce a result that is imperfect but good enough.

-Zenbox is based on task streams.
+Zenbox allows you to switch between different task streams to cover all areas of your life.
+By default, you can switch between Work, Rest, Exercise, Socialize.
+In addition, you are encouraged to define your own task streams.
 Each task stream is associated with a time interval that specifies when this stream should be active.
-If no task stream is associated with the current time interval, Zenbox outputs the default task: "Rest".
+If no task stream is associated with the current time interval, Zenbox uses the default task stream: "Rest".

-Zenbox creates task streams from [external apps](TaskManagement.md#data-source).
+Each task stream downloads the tasks from [external apps](TaskManagement.md#data-source).
 You can connect messengers, email inboxes, calendars, project management systems & more.
 This allows you to create a single, unified task queue from different sources.

 Zenbox uses a separate connector for each external app.
 Every connector can read the tasks from the app - but in addition to that, it can also write the task results back into the app.
 This allows you to directly update the data in the app (for example: send an email, update a spreadsheet row, create a new record in the database).